 A graduate of the program will be eligible to apply to be licensed as a pharmacist across Canada after successful completion of provincial and national examinations.

-To be eligible for admission to the entry-to-practice Pharm.D. program, you should take 5 courses per semester in at least two semesters and successfully complete the following 10 prerequisite courses or their equivalent:
+To be eligible for admission to the entry-to-practice Pharm.D. program, you must complete five courses per semester in at least two semesters and successfully complete the following 10 prerequisite courses or their equivalent:

 - Biology 1001 and 1002